MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_LAB_MANUAL.md

 ####	Task 1: Create a new project by using the ASP.NET Core Empty project template

-1. Open Microsoft Visual Studio 2017 and create a new ASP.NET Core web app with following information:
+1. Open Microsoft Visual Studio 2017 and create a new ASP.NET Core web application with following information:

     - Name: **PollBall**
     - Location: **Allfiles\Mod03\Labfiles\01_PollBall_begin**